atul14357/DashboardCoin/README.md

 -> open your terminal
 -> Go inside your files located this project
 -> Run # npm install
--> Then # npm start and open localhost:3000 in your browser
+-> Then # node .\index.js and open localhost:3000 in your browser

 .
 .